-- C-35.
-ASA encourages Congress and the Foreign Agricultural Service (FAS) of the United States Department of Agriculture (USDA) to support the investment of farmer checkoff dollars to maximize funding for market development efforts and to respond quickly to opportunities in international trade. - C-36.
-ASA encourages that USB and QSSBs appropriate funds for international marketing to qualify and fully maximize USDA/FAS matching funds.
+- C-36.
+ASA encourages Congress and the Foreign Agricultural Service (FAS) of the United States Department of Agriculture (USDA) to support the investment of farmer checkoff dollars to maximize funding for market development efforts and to respond quickly to opportunities in international trade. - C-37.
+ASA recommends that USB and QSSBs appropriate funds for international marketing to qualify and fully maximize USDA/FAS matching funds. - C-38.

-- C-37.
 ASA urges Congress and the Administration to aggressively support P.L.
-480 and Commodity Credit Corporation (CCC) grant programs and initiatives to expand exports of U.S. soybeans and soybean products. - C-38.
-ASA encourages the development of common national and international standards for maximum residual levels of animal health products in livestock trade internationally. - C-39.
-ASA encourages the continued development and adoption of common national and international standards for Maximum Residue Levels (MRL) for Plant Protection Products (PPP), including those set by CODEX (Codex Alimentarius collection of food standards) and International Plant Protection Convention (IPPC).
-ASA supports the creation of adoption of MRL's that use science-based risk assessments.
-(2020) - C-40.
+480 and Commodity Credit Corporation (CCC) grant programs and initiatives to expand exports of U.S. soybeans and soybean products. - C-39.
+ASA supports the use of CODEX (Codex Alimentarius collection of food standards) standards for maximum residual levels of animal health products in livestock trade internationally.
+(2021) - C-40.
+ASA supports the continued development and adoption of international standards for Maximum Residue Levels (MRL) for Plant Protection Products (PPP) set by CODEX that are developed using science-based risk assessments.
+(2021) - C-41.
+ASA supports the International Standards for Phytosanitary Measures (ISPMs) set by the International Plant Protection Convention (IPPC).
+(2021) - C-42.
 ASA shall continue to be the U.S. soybean growers' International Marketing Contractor with the Foreign Agricultural Service (FAS) of the United States Department of Agriculture (USDA).